Sri Lanka beach holiday

-Lying elbow-to-elbow with strangers on the beach while sunbathing, is a common experience for many travellers, who choose popular beaches along the west, east and southern sea border.
-There is still a stretch of beach, known as pigeon island Sri Lanka, which is not known to most travellers around the world, it lies in solitary and keeps hiding from the naked eyes of the mainland.
+Lying elbow-to-elbow with strangers on the beach while sunbathing, is a common experience for many travellers, who choose popular beaches along Sri Lanka’s west coast, east coast and southern sea border.
+There is still a stretch of beach, known as pigeon island Sri Lanka, which is not known to most travellers around the world, the beach lies off the beaten track and keeps hiding from the naked eyes of the mainland.

 Some places are remote and some others can be reached easily.
 But if you wish to enjoy solitary in an isolated island, far away from the crowd, lying on the beach yourself while enjoying the natural beauty of a small island, its worth to venture into pigeon island of Sri Lanka.
 There are no sandcastles, and no footprints on the shore, while hordes of tourist and flea markets have no presence, it is a place of solitude at its best.

 Sri Lanka beaches on the south and west